ClutchTools/Test-Bank/Whiteboarding/Mountain_Climbers/SOLUTION.md

 [4,4,4,5,6,7,9]
 ]

-A solution without keeping track of where the person have moved from would hit an infinite loop <br>
-in this solution.
-Any data structure that keeps track of places been and they implement a check <br>
-against it with each step would handle this.
+A solution without keeping track of where the person have moved from would hit an infinite loop in this solution.
+Any data structure that keeps track of places been and they implement a check against it with each step would handle this.
 ```